oamg/leapp-repository/docs/source/installation-and-building.md

 specific build.

 #### Instructions for for non-intel architectures
 All packages are `noarch` (architecture agnostic).
-To save a time and resources we build packages just for the x86\_64 repository.
+To save time and resources we build packages just for the x86\_64 repository.
 So in case you use a different architecture (IBM Z, Power, ARM) replace the `$basearch` variable in the repo file by static `x86_64`.